jakemcc/jakemccrary.com/source/_posts/2015-12-18-even-quicker-feedback-from-your-clojure-tests.markdown

 cycle with `clojure.test` and [lein-test-refresh](https://github.com/jakemcc/lein-test-refresh) even
-faster. `lein-test-refresh` is a Leiningen tool that monitors your Clojure project's source and reloads changed namespaces before running your tests.
-Using a test runner like `lein-test-refresh` gives you some of the fastest test driven development feedback cycles possible.
+faster. `lein-test-refresh` is a Leiningen tool that monitors your Clojure project's source, reloads changes, and then runs your tests.

-Earlier this week I released version `0.12.0` of `lein-test-refresh`.
+Tools like it provide some of the fastest feedback cycles possible.

-It enables even faster feedback by providing an option to only run tests in namespaces that were just reloaded.
+To make the feedback cycle even faster I added the option to only run tests in changed namespaces.
 This means you're running the minimum number of tests after a change.
+Version 0.12.0 of `lein-test-refresh` was released earlier this week with this feature.

-To use this new feature at `[com.jakemccrary/lein-test-refresh 0.12.0]` to your profiles.clj or project.clj as a plugin.
+To use it add `[com.jakemccrary/lein-test-refresh 0.12.0]` as a plugin to your profiles.clj or project.clj.
 An example [project.clj](https://github.com/jakemcc/lein-test-refresh/blob/master/sample.project.clj#L3) can be found in the project's GitHub repo.

-Once you're on the latest version you can either toggle this feature from the command line by providing a `:changes-only` flag, `lein test-refresh :changes-only`, or by adding `:changes-only true` to your `:test-refresh` configuration section in your project.clj or profiles.clj.
+Once you're on the latest version you can toggle this feature from the command line by providing a `:changes-only` flag, `lein test-refresh :changes-only`, or by adding `:changes-only true` to your `:test-refresh` configuration section in your project.clj or profiles.clj.
+When the feature is on you can still run all your tests by hitting `enter` in the terminal running `lein test-refresh`.

-If you turn on this feature and want to run all your tests you can focus on your terminal and hit enter to cause all your tests to run.
-Below you can see the time difference from running all my tests (first run) and after modifying a single namespace.
+Below is an example of the time difference between running all my tests and the tests in a single namespace.

 ```
 Ran 49 tests containing 219 assertions.